How to Spot a UTI in an Elderly Parent: A Caregiver's Perspective

 • UTIs are a leading cause of death in the elderly

-• Be on the lookout for unusual or extreme behavior as a symptom of UTIs in the elderly
+• Be on the lookout for out-of-the-ordinary or exaggerated behavior as a symptom of UTIs in the elderly

-• Seek medical attention quickly to treat the UTI and prevent hospitalization or worse
+• Seek medical attention quickly (drop everything) to treat the UTI and prevent hospitalization or worse

-• Prevent UTIs with proper hygiene and wiping from front to back
+• Prevent UTIs with proper hygiene, including wiping from front to back

 Related Stories